benderTheCrime/crawler/README.md

 ## Crawler
-A Web Crawler written in Java (just to see what sticks)
+A Web Crawler written in Java